dbcli/pgcli/docs/pages/advanced_topics/asyncio.rst

     use_asyncio_event_loop()

-This will create an adaptor between the asyncio event loop and prompt_toolkit, and register it as the default event loop.
+This will create an adaptor between the asyncio event loop and prompt_toolkit, and register it as the underlying event loop for the prompt_toolkit application.

+When doing this, remember that prompt_toolkit still has its own implementation of futures (and coroutines).
+A prompt_toolkit `Future` needs to be converted to an asyncio `Future` for use in an asyncio context, like asyncio's ``run_until_complete``.
+The cleanest way is to call :meth:`~prompt_toolkit.eventloop.Future.to_asyncio_future`.

 .. warning::